 How to Deal With Sexual Harassment in the Workplace

-6 Steps to Take When You Think You Are Experiencing Sexual Harassment at Work
+6 Steps to Take When You Are Experiencing Sexual Harassment at Work

 Sexual harassment isn’t uncommon—sadly.
 The victims aren’t all female, and the perpetrators aren’t just male.
 Your boss, a coworker, or a customer, regardless of gender, are all potentially guilty of sexual harassment under certain circumstances.